awesomephant/blog/posts/2021-11-20-whats-a-cms.md

 intro: "As your web projects grow, writing plain HTML becomes impractical – a Content Management System (CMS) is the layer of abstraction you need."
 tags: post
 thumb: https://www.maxkoehler.com/assets/cms-spot-1.png
-spot:
-  src: /assets/cms-spot-1.png
-  alt: Drawing of young person sitting on the floor with a laptop, surrounded by tall stacks of paper.
 ---

 ## Who this article is for

 This was originally written as a seminar for undergraduate design students, but it'll work for anyone who is comfortable with HTML.
 If you've built a few websites in HTML and CSS and are ready to take on bigger projects, read on.

 ## The Problem